MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-vm-tutorial-4.md

 For more information about querying Azure CLI output, see [How to query Azure CLI command output using a JMESPath query](query-azure-cli.md)

 Go ahead and assign the NIC object ID to a shell variable now.
+In PowerShell, declare variables with a "$", such as "$nicID".

 ```azurecli
 nicId=$(az vm show \